comicrelief/ansible-role-apache2/README.md

 # Ansible-Role-Apache

-An Ansible Role that installs Apache 2.x and PHP 5 on RHEL/CentOS and Debian/Ubuntu.
+An Ansible Role that installs Apache 2.x on Debian/Ubuntu systems.

 ## Requirements
 none